Thomas Swan has a PhD in experimental psychology. He specializes in the cognitive science of religion.

 Genetic studies show the Hebrew peoples originated in an area known as the Fertile Crescent, which principally includes Mesopotamia (Sumer), as well as Northern Egypt, Syria and Israel.
 Indeed, Abraham, the proposed ancestor of all Jews, was born in the Sumerian city of Ur.
 Thus, it is likely that the founders of Judaism were familiar with the specifics of Sumerian religion, including the story of Atrahasis.

-It is common for religious stories and traditions to be borrowed from earlier versions.
-For example, the supernatural myths about Jesus have their origins in the Egyptian religion and other ancient belief systems.
+It is common for religious stories and traditions to be borrowed from earlier accounts.
+For example, supernatural myths about Jesus may have their origins in earlier beliefs about Osiris, Horus, Sol Invictus, Mithras, and Dionysus (although the evidence is often overstated).
 Likewise, it appears that the Hebrew peoples made the Epic of Atrahasis compatible with the beliefs and ideals of their religion.

-Successful religions employ this tactic because original myths and fables are less believable for populations familiar with the existing ones.
+Successful religions presumably do this because original myths are less believable to populations that already have their own myths.
 Thus, religions that survive and prosper will borrow and modify, rather than invent.
-The Hebrews would have been familiar with the story of the great flood, and it would have been far more credible to make a few corrections to the story than to claim there was no flood at all.
+The Hebrew peoples would have been familiar with the story of the great flood and it would have been more credible to make a few alterations to the story than to claim there was no flood at all.

 © 2012 Thomas Swan

 I do not understand why is Sumer so big enigma?
 Genealogy proved that the Sumer was established by Celts, Kamrian Celts or Kamri, Kimeri, Kumeri, Sumeri, Kimbri.., 5000 years ago;The official history is one big lie; Kamri of Kimeri they was a part of great Koloven's people and Koloven's civilisation..